Simple lift of non-simple closed curves: Surfaces with non-empty boundary

-\begin{remark} If we denote the collection of closed curves $\sigma^n $ given by the homotopy class $aba^nb$, then $\sigma^n$ is non-simple for all $n\geq 3$ as $i(\sigma^n,\sigma^n)=n-2$ (using bigon criteria).
-Case 1 (Section \ref{Case 1,$S_{1,1}$}) gives an explicit example that for any positive integer $m$, there is a non-simple closed curve on $S_{1,1}$ namely $\sigma^{m+2}$ which lift simply on mentioned $2$-sheeted covering of $S_{1,1}$.
-Therefore there are curves with any number of self-intersections that lift simply in coverings of degree 2 (\cite{MR4056691}).
-This gives an explicit example of the fact: $i(\alpha,\alpha) $ is not bounded by any function of $d(\alpha ) $ alone, where $\alpha$ is a free homotopy class of closed curve on an oriented surface $S$. \end{remark} \begin{remark}(Another set of non-simple closed curve) For any case whether the number of sheets $n$ is even or odd, we observe the closed curves given by the homotopy class $a^2b^{n}$ which is non-simple as $i(a^2b^n,a^2b^n)=n-1$ (see, \cite{Chas2010}, \cite{chemotti2004intersection}).
-This collection of non-simple closed curves lifts simply on $n$-sheeted covering $S_{1,1}^{[n]}$ of $S_{1,1}$. \end{remark}
+There are curves with any number of self-intersections that lift simply in coverings of degree 2 (see, \cite{MR4056691}).
+The above construction motivates us to give an explicit example of this fact.
+Let us denote the collection of closed curves $\sigma^n $ given by the homotopy class $a^nb^2$, then $\sigma^n$ is non-simple for all $n\geq 2$ as $i(\sigma^n,\sigma^n)=n-1$.
+Therefore for any self-intersection number $m$, we choose non-simple closed curve $\sigma^{m+1}$ on $S_{1,1}$.
+A lift of $\sigma^{m+1}$ is given by $m+1$ labeled $a$ edges followed by $2$ labeled $b$ edges (e.g., Figure \ref{2 sheeted covering space of S 1 1} for $m=2$).
+This gives an explicit example of the fact: $i(\alpha,\alpha) $ is not bounded by any function of $d(\alpha ) $ alone, where $\alpha$ is a free homotopy class of closed curve on an oriented surface $S$. \end{remark}